Setayeshabiazi/LLM_Project_Code_to_Documentation/README.md

-<<<<<<< HEAD
 # LLM-Based Code-to-Documentation Generator for Enhanced Code Comprehension

 ## Overview

-The **LLM-Based Code-to-Documentation Generator** is a web-based tool designed to automate the creation of documentation for Python codebases using large language models (LLMs).
+The **LLM-Based Code-to-Documentation Generator** is a script-based tool designed to automate the creation of documentation for Python codebases using large language models (LLMs).
 This tool is particularly beneficial for legacy projects where documentation is often outdated or missing, significantly reducing the time required for new developers to understand, maintain, and extend existing code.

 ## Problem Statement